People: All users

 Miro AI analyzes your input and generates a structured diagram based on predefined templates and connections.
 You can then edit, move, and connect AI-generated shapes just like manually added ones.

-If you haven’t added a Diagram yet, Miro AI can create one from scratch:
+If you haven't added a Diagram yet, Miro AI can create one from scratch.
+To do this:

 - Open the Create with AI panel.